CumulusNetworks/docs/content/cumulus-netq-51/Installation-Management/Backup-and-Restore-NetQ.md

 {{%notice note%}}
 - You must run backup and restore scripts with sudo privileges.
 - NetQ does not retain custom-signed certificates during the backup and restore process.
-If your deployment uses a custom-signed certificate, you must {{<link title="Install a Custom Signed Certificate" text="reconfigure the certificate">}} after you restore it on a new NetQ VM. *This caveat does not apply to NVLink clusters.*
+If your deployment uses a custom-signed certificate, you must {{<link title="Install a Custom Signed Certificate" text="reconfigure the certificate">}} after you restore it on a new NetQ VM.
 - The backup and restore process does not retain several configurations necessary for the Grafana integration, including switch TLS certificates, authentication tokens (vm-tokens), OpenTelemetry configurations, and external time-series database configurations.
 After reinstalling NetQ, you must {{<link title="Integrate NetQ with Grafana" text="reconfigure these components">}}.
-Grafana will not display data from previous NetQ versions. *This caveat does not apply to NVLink clusters.*
+Grafana will not display data from previous NetQ versions.
 {{%/notice%}}

 ## Back Up Your NetQ Data